André Desvallées

-André Desvallées (born 1931 in Gouville-sur-Mer, Normandy) is a French museologist and Honorary General Conservator of Heritage.
+André Desvallées (1931 – 5 June 2024) was a French museologist and Honorary General Conservator of Heritage.
 For 18 years, from 1959 to 1977, he was assistant to Georges Henri Rivière, considered the "father of French museology".
-He has a leading role in the development of this discipline, and in the creation and definition of several concepts, including "New Museology."
-An active member of the International Committee of Museology, the ICOFOM, he is the author of a hundred books and articles in the areas of ethnology and museology.
+He had a leading role in the development of this discipline, and in the creation and definition of several concepts, including "New Museology."
+An active member of the International Committee of Museology, the ICOFOM, he was the author of a hundred books and articles in the areas of ethnology and museology.